Hemideina maori: Morphology

-H. maori are a large wētā with a body length of approximately 6 cm.
+Hemideina maori are a large wētā with a body length of approximately 6 cm.
 The length of the male and female tibia do not differ (mean of tibia length = 18.6 +/- 0.17 mm for each sex).
 Both males and females have directional asymmetry in mandible length with the left mandible being longer than the right (Males: median 0.53mm, range: 0.01 to 1.37mm, n=48.
 Females: median 0.49mm, range 0 to 1.21mm, n= 35).

 Males can show extreme dimorphism in weaponry that appears to be a result of sexual selection of male-male combat for access to females.
 These males have mandibles that tend to be two times longer and their head can be up to 1.5 times wider than those of females with a similar tibia length.

-Body Colour
+Body colour

 A hybrid zone between the two colour forms (melanic and yellow) of Hemideina maori has been studied in the Rock and Pillar mountain range and.
 It was found that both the black and yellow lineages in the Rock and Pillar range do not form a monophyletic group suggesting that H. maori exhibited a colour polymorphism before the separation of the two Rock and Pillar lineages occurred.

 Physiology

-Adaptation to Montane Environment
+Adaptation to montane environment

 Cuticular water loss (CWL) and respiratory water loss (RWL) were found to be reduced in montane wētā compared to lowland wētā, suggesting that montane Hemideina have an increased desiccation resistance via decreased water loss.
 It was also found that the black colour morphs lost less total water than yellow colour morphs driven by a decrease in CWL in the black morphs.

-Freeze Tolerance
+Freeze tolerance

 Mountain stone wētā can survive being frozen solid over winter and are estimated to be inactive for at least 5 months of the year.
 During winter H. maori are often immobile with ice crystals on their cuticle.
 When touched the individuals appear to be frozen solid.
 On warm days however, they can be found thawed and active under rocks.
 While the wētā are immobile they are in a state of suspended animation, they can survive up to 17 days in temperatures of about -10 °C. At temperatures below -10 °C, approximately 85% of their body water is crystallized, one of the highest ice contents known for any animal.

 During winter, their haemolymph contains low molecular weight cryoprotectants such as amino acids, especially proline (up to about 100 mM) and the disaccharide trehalose.
 These substances are synthesised during autumn and their concentration decreases again during spring and summer (proline concentration decreases to about 10 mM during summer).
 The amino acids and sugars presumably help to decrease the ice content colligatively; however, they probably also have a direct protective effect on membranes and proteins via direct interaction or by modifying the water layer with the closest proximity to the molecules.